-You can download a copy of the Expression of Wish form from the BPS website or obtain it from Broadstone.
+You can download a copy of the Expression of Wish form from www.4myplan.co.uk.
 Please ensure you keep the Expression of Wish form up to date by completing a replacement form if your personal circumstances change, for example on marriage, death of a spouse or divorce.